fhmcguire/NSDUH_intersectional_depression/README.md

-# NSDUH_intersectional_depression
+# Depression at the intersection of race/ethnicity, sex/gender, and sexual orientation in a nationally representative sample of US adults: A design-weighted MAIHDA
-This repository contains data and code used to support the manuscript "Depression at the intersection of race/ethnicity, sex/gender, and sexual orientation in a nationally representative sample of US adults: A design-weighted intersectional MAIHDA."
+This repository contains data and code used to support the manuscript "Depression at the intersection of race/ethnicity, sex/gender, and sexual orientation in a nationally representative sample of US adults: A design-weighted MAIHDA."

 **This manuscript is currently undergoing peer review.** A **preprint version** (Date: 04/13/2023) is available at: